Graphite-Tattle/Tattle/README.md

 Vagrant / Quickstart
 -------------------
-* One easy way to play around with Tattle is to use our new vagrant box based on [homestead](https://laravel.com/docs/5.2/homestead).
+* One easy way to play around with Tattle is to use our new vagrant box based on [homestead](https://laravel.com/docs/5.2/homestead)

-* All you really need to do is [follow the directions](https://laravel.com/docs/5.2/homestead#first-steps) and then run `vagrant up`.
+* You need to have [php](http://php.net/downloads.php) and [composer](https://getcomposer.org/doc/00-intro.md) installed and working

+* Run composer in the root of the project to install the dependencies into the vendor directory

+* Install Vagrant and VirtualBox 5.x as [detailed in homestead first steps](https://laravel.com/docs/5.2/homestead#first-steps)

+* Run `vagrant up`

-* Then add **192.168.20.10  tattle.local** to your /etc/hosts file
+* Add **192.168.10.20  tattle.local** to your /etc/hosts file

 * Then you can visit your local version at [http://tattle.local](http://tattle.local).
-It [looks like this](/screenshots/tattle-vagrant.png).
+It [looks like this](/screenshots/tattle-vagrant.png)

 * This is very new and running php 7 so please report any issues